SantanderMetGroup/ansible-thredds-cluster/roles/haproxy/README.md

 Role haproxy
 =========

 This roles installs HAProxy compiling the source code, copies the configuration file and runs it.
+Further configuration is required by running the role haproxy-gateway-tds.

 Requirements
 ------------